 Of course, you need talented product managers to build a roadmap, and talented developers to build the product – but without a top-notch QA, the whole thing can be derailed.

 So what do you need to look for when you’re hiring a QA?
 The real deal cares about the end user, isn’t afraid to fight their corner but knows when to let things go.
 They’re both technical and personable.

-To help you spot the best QAs in your hiring process, here’s our top five list of some of the less obvious qualities that make a really great QA engineer.
+To help you spot the best QA Engineers in your hiring process, here’s our top five list of some of the less obvious qualities that make a really great QA engineer.